bosun-ai/swiftide/README.md

 - **then_chunk** `(impl ChunkerTransformer)` transforms a single node and emits multiple nodes
 - **then_store_with** `(impl Storage)` stores the nodes in a storage backend, this can be chained

 Additionally, several generic transformers are implemented.
-They take implementers of `SimplePrompt` and `Embed` to do their things.
+They take implementers of `SimplePrompt` and `EmbedModel` to do their things.

 All integrations are enabled by default but can be disabled with feature flags.